GENERAL TERMS AND CONDITIONS OF SALE

 - § 6 Payment

-- The invoice amount is to be paid within 14 days with 2% discount or within 30 days net.
+- The invoice amount is to be paid within 30 days net.
 Timely payment shall only be deemed to have been made if the payment has been valued on the bank account specified by us and we can dispose of the money on the due date.
 A discount on new invoices is excluded if older invoices due have not yet been paid.

 - In the event of default in payment, interest on arrears shall be payable at a rate of 9% above the respective base interest rate.
 We reserve the right to assert further damage caused by default.